 Geofencing provides endless opportunities for reaching out to the right people, exactly when they want you to.

 Need to increase in-store experiences, interactions, and purchases?
 Send a promotional message just as your app users pass by and entice them to visit your store.

-You can trigger push messages based on either granular distance from your store or physical location, so that all customers within a certain distance receive a timely, relevant offer.
+You can trigger a location-based push notification based on either granular distance from your store or physical location, so that all customers within a certain distance receive a timely, relevant offer.
 Highlight convenience, tempting discounts, and the value of an in-person experience.
 As you know, getting them in the door increases the likelihood they’ll see something else they like in addition to what they came in for.

 Humans are creatures of impulse and opportunism.
 Capture the attention of customers at a nearby restaurant to let them know your ice cream shop or wine bar is the perfect complement to their meal.

 One of the best ways to engage app users is by meeting their needs as soon as they arise.

 Airline passengers are a prime example: imagine you’re running late for your flight, and as soon as you enter the airport you receive a push notification with a “skip-the-line” or quick boarding service.
 By making the customer’s life easier, your mobile marketing campaigns soar.